plentymarkets/docs-raw/plentyInterface/Order.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>id</td>
-            <td>The order id</td>
+            <td>The order ID</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>typeId</td>
-            <td>The order type id
+            <td>The ID of the order type
                                          								It is possible to define individual order types.
 However, the following types are available by default:
          <ul>
              <li>Sales order = 1</li>
              <li>Delivery = 2</li>